 RPM & Speed inputs

-Now for those vehicles that do not run an ECU, don’t fear, we do have an option for you, but it is an extra product you need to buy to get an RPM signal that the control box can understand.
+Now for those vehicles that do not run an ECU, also don’t fear, we do have an option for you, but it is an extra product you need to buy to get an RPM signal that the control unit can understand.
 If you are running an old diesel, or a carb car or pretty much anything that doesn’t have an ECU you can grab a RPM signal from, we have these special little tach adapters which allow you to pull an RPM signal from multiple sources and convert it to a 5v-12v square wave pulse signal the control box understands, be it from COP, distributors, even alternators.
 Click on this link to take you to its page for more information on our JRP Tach Adapter

 High Quality JST Style Connectors